DTS-STN/secure-client-hub/.github/pull_request_template.md

 Fixed AB#

 ### Changelog - "fix:" for bug fixes, "feat:" for features.
-Read more about Convenional Commits at https://www.conventionalcommits.org/en/v1.0.0/#summary
+Read more about Conventional Commits at https://www.conventionalcommits.org/en/v1.0.0/#summary

 ### Description of proposed changes: